ClaytonTaylorr/ANGM-2305_FinalProject/README.md

 # ANGM-2305_FinalProject
-This is my final project for the course ANGM 2305, Programing for Digital Arts.
-As a game dev student I wanted to try to make a sidescrolling game concept for my project.
+This is my final project for ANGM 2305, Programming for Digital Arts.
+As a game dev student, I wanted to take a stab at a side-scrolling game concept for my project.